LeoSaucedo/rikka-bot/README.md

 - `;ban (user)` - Bans the specified user. *(Must have ban permission)*
 - `;add (points) (user(s))` - Adds a set number of points to mentioned user(s). *(Must be admin)*
 - `;subtract (points) (user(s))` - Subtracts a set number of points from mentioned user(s). *(Must be admin)*

+### Self-Assignable Roles
+*NOTE: In order to do this, Rikka must be placed above the users you would like to enable assigning to.
+Failure to do so will fail to assign the roles.*

+Rikka has a self-assignable roles system.
+If it is enabled for your server, you can create roles to assign yourself and other users.
+For these commands to work, the role names must match perfectly.

+#### Enabling/Disabling/Listing
+- `;iamlist` - Lists the assignable roles.
+- `;assign enable (role name)` - Enables assignability for the given role. *(Must have Manage Roles permission)*
+- `;assign disable (role name)`- Disables assignability for the given role. *(Must have Manage Roles permission)*

+#### Assigning/Unassigning Roles
+- `;iam (role name)` - Assigns yourself the role.
+- `;iamnot (role name)` - Unassigns yourself the role.

 ### Color Role System